Capocaccia/pixelArt/README.md

-# pixelArt
+This is a simple pixel art application where you can choose your grid size, choose a color, and go.

-Made a pixel art application using vanilla JS.
+Drag your mouse while clicked to color multiple pixels at one time.